ivanmrchk/gravatar/README.md

-Gravatr is a golang package for gravatar.com
+Gravatar is a golang package for gravatar.com
+##### A freakishly light library for gravatar images.

 ##### What is Gravatar.com
 Your Gravatar is an image that follows you from site to site appearing beside your name when you do things like comment or post on a blog.
 Avatars help identify your posts on blogs and web forums, so why not on any site?